Best Astrophotography Telescopes (2025)

 Celestron NexStar 8SE telescope

 You may be surprised to see the Celestron NexStar 8SE on my list of the best astrophotography telescopes, but hear me out.
-If you are brand new to the hobby, you’ll appreciate the user-friendly nature of this all-in-one package.
+If you’re new to the hobby, you’ll appreciate the user-friendly nature of this all-in-one package.

 The Alt-Az tracking mount is not suitable for long-exposure astrophotography (without a wedge), so if this is your goal, you’ll need to mount the optical tube assembly on an equatorial mount.
 Many people who outgrow the mount that comes with the NexStar series telescopes did exactly this.